-The Solar Investment Tax Credit, also known as the federal solar tax credit, was last extended back in 2015 to give more Americans access to the valuable benefits of clean solar energy.
-Through this tax credit, home and business owners who install a residential or commercial system can deduct 30% of the cost of their system from what they owe in federal taxes.
+The Federal Investment Tax Credit, also known as the solar tax credit, was last extended back in 2015 to give more Americans access to the valuable benefits of clean solar energy.
+Through this tax credit, home and business owners who install a residential or commercial system can deduct a percent of their system installation cost from what they owe in federal taxes.
+The tax credit started at 30% and started to decline after 2019.

-2020: Tax credit reduced to 26% for residential and commercial systems
+2021-2022: Tax credit will remain at its current rate of 26% for residential and commercial systems

-2021: Tax credit reduced to 22% for residential and commercial systems
+2023: Tax credit will be reduced to 22% for residential and commercial systems

-For a maximum return on your solar investment, it makes sense to schedule your solar PV system installation for this year to take advantage of the full incentive.
+For a maximum return on your solar investment, it makes sense to schedule your solar PV system installation as soon as possible to take advantage of the remaining incentive.

-Let’s say you’re a homeowner who is planning to install a system which costs $20,000.
-After the 30% federal tax credit, the net system cost would be just $14,000 (and that’s without taking statewide SMART incentives into account!)
-If, on the other hand, you were to install your system next year in 2020 and thus receive only a 26% tax credit, the net system cost would be higher — $14,800.
+Let’s say you’re a homeowner who is planning to install a system that costs $20,000 in 2021 or 2022.
+After the 26% federal tax credit, the net system cost would be just $14,800 (and that’s without taking statewide SMART incentives or the MA state tax credit into account)!
+If you were to install your system in 2023, however, you would only receive a 22% tax credit, and the net system cost in the same scenario would be $15,600.
+If you were to wait until after 2023 to install your solar energy system, you would miss out on the tax credit completely, as it currently stands.

 Why wait to install your system when you could earn more money in federal tax incentives and start enjoying the economic benefits of solar sooner?